 Foods For Dry Eyes

-For tired-looking eyes, a good night’s sleep (followed by another throughout the whole week) is your first answer, but here are some lesser known remedies.
+For tired-looking eyes, a good night’s sleep (followed by another throughout the whole week) is your first answer, but here are some natural remedies you could try too.

-Ice cold cucumbers over your eyes for 10 minutes can reduce swelling due to the high moisture content.
+Placing ice cold cucumbers over your eyes for 10 minutes can reduce swelling due to the high moisture content.
 There’s a reason they’re so closely linked with being pampered at the spa!

-Green tea’s bioflavonoids content can help to reduce bacteria and inflammation, which may be a cause of your puffy eyes.
+Green tea contains bioflavonoids, which can help to reduce bacteria and inflammation, which may be a cause of your puffy eyes.

-The antioxidant content of strawberries can cure puffy, tired-looking eyes by placing a cross-section under your eyes.
+The antioxidant content of strawberries can cure puffy, tired-looking eyes if you place a cross-section under your eyes.
 They also contain something called alpha-hydroxy, which is an ingredient found in many commercial face creams, and some studies have shown this can encourage smooth-looking, young skin.